Eugenie Raises Money For Hospital With Overnight Bike Ride

 When Eugenie completed the 63-mile journey, she was greeted with a big hug from her proud mother who had already donated to the cause.

 Just days ago, Princess Eugenie gave a very touching interview – the first royal interview since the Diamond Jubilee.
 She spoke lovingly of her grandparents, and how trying it was for the Queen to attend some of the Jubilee events without Prince Philip (who had been hospitalised with bladder infection).
 The Princess said of her grandparents: “They are the most incredibly supportive couple to each other.
-Grandpa was unfortunately taken ill and for granny to come and do that alone was probably quite testing and I think he is her rock, really, and she is his”.Filed under British Royals
+Grandpa was unfortunately taken ill and for granny to come and do that alone was probably quite testing and I think he is her rock, really, and she is his”.Filed under The United Kingdom

 Tagged Patronage, Princess Eugenie of York, Sport.